OpenDSA/OpenDSA/RST/en/Blockchain/ProofOfStake.rst

 within a set period of time.
 After the time limit passes, or once the committee proposes a block, that committee is disbanded and a new one is created with a new set of validators.
-Users are chosen at random from a pool of invested members who have stakes portions of their coin.
-[Needs reworded.
-What are "invested members"?
-Is it just everyone with coin?
-Is it some participants who (1) have coin, and (2) have agreed to be in the pool?]
 The goal of the committee selection mechanism is to prevent bias within the system.
-Potential users will pay some amount of Ethereum to become validators.
-[What do you mean?
-To become members of the potential pool?
-Or if they get selected to be on the next committee?]
-Priority is given to individuals who have more coin in the system and for longer amounts of time.
-[I think "priority" is the wrong word here?
-I am guessing that everyone eligible to be selected gets some measure that affects the probability that they get selected, right?
-And that this measure is affected by amount of coin and longevity?]
+Therefore when a new committe is formed, users are chosen at random from a pool of users.
+These users stake a portion of their currency to become validators in the committee.
+An example of this is putting a certain amount of Ethereum in their wallet related to the blockchain.

+Individuals who have more coin invested for a longer period of time have a higher chance of being chosen for the validaiton committee.
 This means that users that have invested more into their stake, will have a higher chance of being selected as a validator.
-Individuals who have a low number of coin join staking pools.
+Individuals who have a lower number of coin join staking pools.
 These staking pools are places where groups of individuals combine their coin together to increase the chances of the pool being chosen for the next committee.
+If they are successful, the participants of the pool share the rewards.
+This is because when the individual or group completes their term in the validation committe, the amount staked is returned with extra coin or gas in the case of Ethereum.

 .. avembed:: Exercises/Blockchain/Proof_of_stake_chances_validation.html ka

-If they are successful, the participants of the pool share the rewards.
-[This needs spelled out.
-A major motivation for joining a committee is the gas fee that gets paid back.]
+    :long_name: Validation Chances Quiz

 [Put a visualization or exercise here to visualize validating blocks.
 We need first a storyboard for what the visualization or exercise will look like.]
+[Exercise in the works]

+In a block in the blockchain, there is a header and a footer where the header contains hashing information related to the identity of the block such as the creation time stamp and reference to the block before it.
+The footer contains a ledger detailing the history of the block and the blocks before it in the chain.
+Please see :doc:`Blocks` for more information about block structures.

 The validator's role is to create new blocks and check the blocks of other validators to prevent malicious blocks or to prevent false